Constantius II: War against Magnentius

-Sole ruler of the empire
+Solo reign

 Constantius spent much of the rest of 353 and early 354 on campaign against the Alamanni on the Danube frontier.
 The campaign was successful and raiding by the Alamanni ceased temporarily.
 In the meantime, Constantius had been receiving disturbing reports regarding the actions of his cousin Gallus.
 Possibly as a result of these reports, Constantius concluded a peace with the Alamanni and traveled to Mediolanum (Milan).

-In Mediolanum, Constantius first summoned Ursicinus, Gallus’ magister equitum, for reasons that remain unclear.
+In Mediolanum, Constantius first summoned Ursicinus, Gallus's magister equitum, for reasons that remain unclear.
 Constantius then summoned Gallus and Constantina.
 Although Gallus and Constantina complied with the order at first, when Constantina died in Bithynia, Gallus began to hesitate.
-However, after some convincing by one of Constantius’ agents, Gallus continued his journey west, passing through Constantinople and Thrace to Poetovio (Ptuj) in Pannonia.
+However, after some convincing by one of Constantius's agents, Gallus continued his journey west, passing through Constantinople and Thrace to Poetovio (Ptuj) in Pannonia.

 In Poetovio, Gallus was arrested by the soldiers of Constantius under the command of Barbatio.
 Gallus was then moved to Pola and interrogated.
 Gallus claimed that it was Constantina who was to blame for all the trouble while he was in charge of the eastern provinces.
-This angered Constantius so greatly that he immediately ordered Gallus' execution.
+This angered Constantius so greatly that he immediately ordered Gallus's execution.
 He soon changed his mind, however, and recanted the order.
-Unfortunately for Gallus, this second order was delayed by Eusebius, one of Constantius' eunuchs, and Gallus was executed.
+Unfortunately for Gallus, this second order was delayed by Eusebius, one of Constantius's eunuchs, and Gallus was executed.